-Component Description (1) USB 2.0 port Connects an optional USB device.
-NOTE: For details about different types of USB ports, see Using a USB device on page 53 .
+Component Description (1) USB 3.0 port Connects optional USB devices, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
 (2) Audio-out (headphone) jack/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
+This jack does not support optional microphone-only devices.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before using headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety and Environmental Notices .
+To access this guide, from the Start screen, type support , select the HP Support Assistant app, select My computer , and then select User guides .
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
 NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
-NOTE: Stand-alone microphones and headphones with separate microphone jacks are not supported.
-(3) Memory card reader Reads data from and writes data to memory cards such as SD.

-Releasing the tablet from the keyboard dock
+Releasing the tablet from the keyboard base

-To release the tablet from the keyboard dock, follow these steps:
+To release the tablet from the keyboard base, follow these steps:

-1. Slide the release latch on the keyboard dock to the left (1).
+1. Slide the release latch on the keyboard base to the left (1).
 2. Lift and remove the tablet (2).